popcord/VisionCraft-Checker/README.md

 # VisionCraft Checker

-This script checks for new and unknown (deleted) sd/sdxl models, loras and samplers from [VisionCraft](https://t.me/visioncraft_channel) and updates a JSON file accordingly to save data.
+This script checks for new and unknown (deleted) sd/sdxl models, loras, samplers and **llm models** from [VisionCraft](https://t.me/visioncraft_channel) and updates a JSON file accordingly to save data.

 ## Usage